You are here

-If an interpreter for persons who are deaf or hard of hearing is needed, please contact Anne Broyan, graduation coordinator, by e-mail to make arrangements at least one month prior to graduation.
+If an interpreter for persons who are deaf or hard of hearing is needed, please contact Melissa Buck, at firstname.lastname@example.org to make arrangements at least one month prior to graduation.

 Graduates and guests will be directed by university police where to park on campus.
-Reserved parking will be available behind McCormick Center and Bakeless for persons who are handicapped or have trouble walking.
+Reserved parking will be available behind McCormick Center for Human Services and Bakeless Center for the Humanities for persons who are handicapped or have trouble walking.
 Please request assistance from police officers covering the event.

-- All seating for guests will be on the Academic Quad.
-Any number of guests may attend and seating is on a first-come first-served basis and may be obtained as early as 1 hour before each ceremony.
+Guests will be seated in Mitrani Hall.
+Tickets are required for admittance and seating is on a first-come, first-served basis and may be obtained an hour before each ceremony.
 The ceremony is expected to last approximately two hours.

-- The university police will be present for the duration of the day and guests should request assistance from them for parking or special needs.
-Individuals who cannot walk any distance can be dropped off in the Centennial parking lot, where there will be police and staff to assist.
+The university police will be present for the duration of the day and guests should request assistance from them for parking or special needs.
+Individuals who cannot walk any distance can be dropped off in front of Haas Center for the Arts, where there will be police and staff to assist.
 Disabled guests and the elderly can be assisted to their seats by commencement staff.
-Seating will be available for guests in wheelchairs along with one additional attendee.
-Please arrive in advance to allow time to be comfortably seated in this area.
-Interpreters for the deaf and hearing impaired will be signing both ceremonies.
+Limited seating will be available for guests in wheelchairs along with one additional attendee.
+Please allow time to be comfortably seated in this area.
+Interpreters for the deaf and hearing impaired will be signing all ceremonies.